yugan01/Tiktok-Peppikah/README.md

 ## Programming Principles
 With the aim of inculcating high-level abstraction, we created generator.py to automatically send random HTTP requests and it can be easily modified to fit the services of the users.

-Furthermore, we used the concept of DRY to create gateway.go that creates generic calls for all the thrift files present.
+Furthermore, we used the concept of DRY to create gateway.go and modified router.go to create generic calls for all the thrift files present.

 Moreover, all the files have a single responsibility to ensure simple understanding.